 6. Attach the roof to the frame of the Christmas stable.

+My daughter and I made three of these wooden nativity stable crafts together, and we never attached the roof of it the same way twice.
 Because how you construct the stable structure will affect how your roof will fit and what you need to do to make it work.
-Read through the steps we did to make our DIY nativity below, call it a STEAM challenge, and set the kids to work at home or in the classroom to figure it out.
+Read through the steps to make this DIY nativity stable craft below, call it a STEAM challenge, and set the kids to work at home or in the classroom to figure it out.

 - Play with both sides of the roof turned each way on both the left and right sides before you decide how to glue it.